 For Major Dimension select whether your data is stored as rows or columns in your spreadsheet (rows is pre-selected by default.)

-First row in Sheet is field names is set as true as default, but you can toggle this off if required.
+First row is field names is set as true as default, but you can toggle this off if the first row of your data does not contain field names.

 This means that the field names will be taken from the first row in the spreadsheet.